Living in a Broken World

 Dorothy Sayers writing in The Whimsical Christian in 1963 penned words that I have never found better written elsewhere:

-Ms Sayers is using this as part of an argument as to the nature of God in the trinity, which is a doctrine that I do not subscribe to, however, it is still a powerful statement as to the “shattering personality” of our Lord, whom we seem to wish to avoid knowing any more.
+Ms Sayers is using this as part of an argument as to the nature of God in the trinity.
+This is a doctrine that I do not subscribe to.
+Regardless, she writes a powerful statement about the “shattering personality” of our Lord.
+This is our Lord that we seem to wish to avoid knowing any more.

 Where is Jesus?

-Jesus our Lord has been relegated by many of us to a cypher, a coda in our prayers, a non-entity that means nothing.
+We relegate Jesus our Lord to a cypher, a coda in our prayers, a non-entity that means nothing.
 We have forgotten that:

 Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.(Phil 2:9-11)